dmeehan1968/SQSBench/README.md

 will runtime is determined by the consumerPerMessageDuration setting.

 For Event Source pollers, it can be omitted for no limit (other than account limitations)

+#### highResMetrics

+Whether to enable high resolution metrics, which gives visibility of how messages are distributed within the minute.
+You only need to enabled one test with highResMetrics for this to work.
+If it is disabled, it shows the standard resolution metrics, but this isn't much use as its not sufficiently granular to show the distribution of messages within the minute.

+Enabling this is really only useful when designing the weight distribution.

+IMPORTANT: can lead to high Cloudwatch charges if left enabled for long periods.

+## Dashboard

+The dashboard shows the following metrics:

+### Total Cost Per Period

+The sum of the cost for each test for the selected period (default, 1 minute).
+The numbers can be tiny, but this gives a good view over the period of each test and allows for comparison.
+There is a good degree of fluctuation due to AWS overheads/latencies, and you can smooth some of this out by switching the dashboard period to 5 minutes or more, which will make it easier to compare the different tests.

+### Total Cost Per Month

+The sum of the cost for each test prorated to a monthly cost.
+This can be more understandable than the cost per period as its likely how you view your AWS costs based on invoices.
+The costs are derived from each hour, so the widget will be behind by up to an hour in the values it shows.

+### Cost of Consumer

+The cost of the consumer for the selected period.

+### Cost Per Message

+The cost per message for the selected period.

+### Approximate Number of Messages Visible

+The number of messages visible in the queue during the period (messages waiting to be polled)

+### Approximate Age of Oldest Messages

+The age of the oldest message in the queue during the period.

+### Messages Received

+The number of messages received by the queue during the period.

+### Empty Receives

+The number of empty receives by the queue during the period.

+### Average Messages Received at Consumer

+The average number of messages received by the consumer during the period.

+### Weighted Message Rate

+The weighted message rate for the period.
+When highResMetrics is enabled, this allows you to see the way in which messages are being distributed across the minute.

 ## Packages